Cover options for Overseas Medical & Hospital Expenses

 Cover is available under our Overseas Emergency Medical and Hospital Expenses Benefit for unexpected overseas medical and hospital expenses incurred during an overseas medical emergency.
 Whether it's a broken bone or illness, it's also important to know that many hospitals overseas may not treat foreigners without a deposit first - they may want a lump sum upfront unless you have travel insurance to cover you.
 We can provide you with cover for the reasonable medical and hospital expenses incurred by you until you get back to Australia if your claim is for a reason that is covered under your policy.

-• Hospital or medical expenses which has been confirmed in writing by a medical practitioner.
-You must ensure that you make every effort to reduce the hospital expenses to a minimum where manageable.
+The medical or hospital expenses must have been incurred due to a claimable event and confirmed in writing by a medical practitioner.
+You must make every effort to keep your medical or hospital expenses to a minimum.

 How much am I covered for Medical and Hospital Expenses?